 Update Google Chrome

-Chrome installed via DNF updates automatically through system package upgrades.
-To check for and apply updates manually, run:
+Chrome installed via DNF updates automatically whenever you run system upgrades.
+To manually check for Chrome updates along with all other packages:

 sudo dnf upgrade --refresh